How To Make Meals Lower In Calories

 Protein is extremely important for a number of reasons.
 It doesn’t just help to build muscle, it builds strong bones.
 Also, it is the MOST satiating of all the macronutrients and has very positive effects on your metabolism.

-Therefore, if you make meals that contain a good source of protein (examples below) and combine that with some fibrous plant foods you have a healthy, balanced meal!
-That will fill you up for hours.
-This automatically helps to reduce the overall Calorie load of your daily intake by making you eat less food and fewer Calories in a day.
+Therefore, if at lunchtime or in the evening, you make meals that contain a good source of protein (examples below) and combine it with some fibrous plant foods you’ll have yourself a healthy meal, perfect for lunch or a high protein low carb dinner that will fill you up for hours.
+This automatically helps to reduce the overall calorie load of your daily intake by making you eat less food and fewer calories in a day.
 Think about it, three 5-600kcal meals that keep you feeling full for 4-5 hours means no snacks and no bingeing on bread whilst you search the cupboards for something to cook.

 - Soy (tofu)

 Some of these foods are higher in calories than others.
 A fatty pork chop or lamb shank will have almost 2-3 times as many calories as a chicken breast or lean beef mince.
 Pulses are high in carbohydrates as well as protein, but also very high in fibre so are difficult to overconsume, unlike full-fat cheese, which is really easy to overconsume.